 That would seem to benefit Green, assuming that Shaw doesn't mean the roster is set with their current 14 players, as NBA teams have been increasingly reluctant to carry the full 15 for trade flexibility.
 But let's say, even with what Brian Shaw said there, that the Nuggets do sign a few players, either on partial, full or completely unguaranteed deals or as camp bodies.
 Are there any internal candidates for trade or release that could facilitate Erick Green making the roster?
 Perhaps.

 Quincy Miller is the one player who is a candidate for release by the Nuggets.
 Miller was tearing it up at the Vegas Summer League before tearing up his right ankle, averaging 18.7 points per game while shooting a .39/.35/.71 line, which are very close to his career shooting averages of .37/.32/.70.
 Early reports are that it is just a serious sprain that won't require surgery and that he should be fine for training camp.
-He has a contract that is only guaranteed for $150,000 of its value this year, and could possibly be cut if the Nuggets want to do that, but as he can play both small forward, of which they currently only have two others, and shooting guard.
+He has a contract that is only guaranteed for $150,000 of its value this year, and could possibly be cut if the Nuggets want to do that.
+But as he can play both small forward, of which they currently only have two others, and shooting guard, Miller is unlikely to be let go.
 Miller has been somewhat of a disappointment in his two NBA seasons after being drafted high in the second round, and is inefficient on the offensive end.
 So it's not like his release would be a shocker.
 I would be mildly surprised if the Nuggets release him, as they're supposedly happy with the progression he's shown.
 It feels like more of a make or break year for Miller rather than time to throw in the towel altogether.

 As for a trade, only two players come to mind: Randy Foye and Darell Arthur.
 Foye had somewhat of a career year in 2013 for the Nuggets, but was still below league average by a number of metrics.
 Furthermore, he is owed a fully guaranteed $6,405,000 over the next two years.
 While I don't know of a team willing to take on that kind of commitment for Foye, perhaps a playoff team looking to space the floor with shooters would be interested, but that's usually the kind of deal that happens at the trade deadline, not before the season starts.
 Arthur, acquired last year by new GM Tim Connelly, was underwhelming as always, doing about exactly what he had every season prior on a per-minute basis.
 While Connelly is unlikely to jettison Arthur off to another taker and admit his first major move didn't go down like it was expected, it could make sense for him to find a better power forward for his rotation if there's a team like the Orlando Magic or Philadelphia 76ers that doesn't care about competition this year or the salary hit.
 But that usually requires an asset, and it's likely an asset the Nuggets don't want to give up (usually a pick).
 So it's likely that Connelly will just roll the team out there and let Arthur's $3,457,149 come off the books at the end of the year.